Growth and Development Programme - Maynooth Transfer Pipeline Project

 What is involved in this project?

-Construction of 9 kilometres of new sewer pipeline from Maynooth Wastewater Pump Station at Dunboyne Road, to Confey in Leixlip.
+Construction of 8.9km of new sewer pipeline from Maynooth Wastewater Pump Station at Dunboyne Road, to Confey in Leixlip.

 Upgrades to the existing Maynooth Wastewater Pump Station.